 The Spam Manager is a tool that allows you to visualize and manage spam content posted on your platform.

 In addition to model classification, all user generated text content sent to the Dashboard API will be filtered for spam specifically.
 All spam entities will be displayed in the Spam Manager interface.
-Currently, spam content includes any domains, URLs, Phone Numbers, and Emails that are detected in a user's post.
+Currently, spam content includes any domains, URLs, Phone Numbers, Emails, and Duplicate Text Content that are detected in a user's post.
 Each spam type appears in a separate tab, showing the spam with the highest post count first.

 "Earn bitcoin today by completing paid surveys.
 Want to receive up to 10 bitcoin for answering simple questions?
 Visit https://bit.ly/3iXhvjG or call 555-123-4567"